 Andrew Steele preaches the gospel from Philippians 2:5-11, and in particular the expression in v8 “the death of the cross”.
 The preaching of the cross, though foolishness to the world, is central to the gospel of the Bible and it is precious to those who know Christ as their Saviour.
 The cross showed the extent of man’s hatred; is the exhibition of God’s heart; and is the essence of the believer’s hope.
 Do you know the Christ of the cross?…

 Andrew Steele preaches from Luke Ch 13 on three object lessons that illustrate gospel truth.
 A tower that collapsed (“Except you repent you will all likewise perish”); a door that closed (Don’t be left outside); and a hen that called (“I would…but you would not”).
-The Lord Jesus is seen as the “prince of preachers” in this powerful chapter of the Bible (Message preached in Bicester on 6th July 2019)
+The Lord Jesus is seen as the “prince of preachers” in this powerful chapter of the Bible (Message preached 6th July 2019)

 John Fleck preaches from John 4, and in particular v42, on Christ as “the Saviour of the world”, a title used by Leonardo da Vinci in 1500AD for one of his famous paintings.
 Andrew Steele follows with a contrast between heaven and hell, the two destinies that lie before every one of us.
 Quote: “The worst thing about hell is to have missed heaven” (Messages preached in Bicester 28th June 2019)